lunatixxx/RCVMod/README.md

 -L4DToolz (for extra slots)

 **Competitive adjustements**
--No outline for survivors and far items.
--Tank and witch spawns rebalanced in all maps (tank off on c1m1 and c8m1).
+-No outline for survivors and far items (for tournaments) -Tank and witch spawns rebalanced in all maps (tank off on c1m1 and c8m1).
--Witch never kill in one hit on realism.
 -Shortened the timers of special infecteds.
 -Molotovs are rebalanced in favor of the tank.
 -Prevent special infecteds players to be bashed to death except the boomer and spitter.
 -Prevents the director from giving the infected team a spitter while the tank is alive.
 -Anti-camper measures that will trigger a panic event if survivors do not progress for a while.
--Removed  except the hunting rifle and also .
+-Medkits only given at the start and other are removed, except for finales.
 -Removed T2 weapons except hunting rifle (rebalanced), the minigun and mounted machine gun, grenade launcher and m60, adrenalines shot, incendiary and explosive ammo, gas cans, propane tank, oxygen tank and fireworks box.

 **Bugs and exploits fixes**